prataprc/prataprc.github.io.v1/_contents/parser-combinator-composition.rst

 **Note that there is an ambiguity here**, between second type of value, an Integer and third type of value, an Atom.
-In such cases, we should compose the parser in such a way that more specific parsers are tries before trying more generic parsers.
+In such cases, we should compose the parser in such a way that, more specific parsers are tried before trying more generic parsers.
 Although OrdChoice parses one of the value as ParsecNode, it is returned as an array of []ParsecNode with arity one.
 This is to keep it consistent with rest of the